nuxeo-sandbox/nuxeo-smartcomm-connector/README.md

 # nuxeo-smartcomm-connector

-This plugin is an example of integration with SmartComm and provides a couple of Operations to be sued to handle templates.
+This plugin is an example of integration with SmartComm and provides a couple of Operations to be used to handle templates.

 ## Configuration
 The plugin expects some configuration parameters: